CMDR-VanderWaal/Customer_Satisfaction_App/README.md

-# Customer Satisfaction Emp0loyee side app
+# Customer Satisfaction Employee side app

 An app that allows employees to view amd monitor customer satisfacition detailes and statistics.